ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/rtos.md

 * You cannot use ``Mutex``.
 * Wait in ISR is not allowed; all the timeouts in method parameters have to be set to 0.

-## Interrupt Service Routines

-The same RTOS API can be used in ISR.
-The only two warnings are:

-* You cannot use ``Mutex``.
-* Wait in ISR is not allowed; all the timeouts in method parameters have to be set to 0.

 ### ISR example

 This example uses a message from the queue to trigger an interrupt.